NZabik/Ministore/README.md

 ![Alt text](<Capture d'écran 2024-01-16 131138.png>)

-The admin panel allows the admin to view:
+The admin panel allows the admin to :
+- view:
     - the users
     - all the orders from the users

-to add, edit, delete:
+- add, edit, delete:
     - the products
     - the categories
     - the website logo
     - the navbar buttons
  ![Alt text](<Capture d'écran 2024-01-16 131423.png>)